New Jersey appellate court reinforces limitation on whistleblower claims

 By: Thomas R. Starks

 The SECURE 2.0 Act, which amends ERISA and parts of the Internal Revenue Code, includes several provisions that will take effect in 2025.
-To ensure compliance, 401(k) plan sponsors must ensure that these provisions are implemented. …
+To ensure compliance, 401(k) plan sponsors must ensure that these …

 Be on the lookout: AI bills impacting the workplace to monitor in 2025